Italian MA (Hons) 2021 entry

 As an MA (Hons) student of Italian, you will develop language and communication skills to a high level of proficiency.
 You will also have the opportunity to engage with a number of specialist topics comprising Italian literature, culture, history, politics and film.

 Italian is available to both beginners and non-beginners.
-Both cohorts are introduced to a wide spectrum of cultural and literary genres, from mediaeval texts and poetry to 20th-century Italian novels, films and more.
+Both groups are introduced to a wide spectrum of cultural and literary genres, from medieval texts and poetry to 21st-century Italian novels, films and more.

 During your third year, you have the opportunity to study abroad in Italy at one of the University’s Erasmus+ partners.
 The MA in Italian is also available as a five-year course with an integrated year abroad.
 The integrated year abroad is an opportunity for students to spend a year working in Italy between second year and third year.